tel/old-blog/_posts/2014-07-09-calkin_wilf_for_early-ish_haskellers.md

 ---
 layout: post
-title: Calkin-Wilf for Early Haskellers
+title: Calkin-Wilf for Early(-ish) Haskellers
 ---

 *This post was inspired by